 Request that those speaking repeat themselves when required, or repeat back the part of the message that you understood with a request for … Read More »

 Once you’ve determined that hiring an agency to provide in home care for seniors is the best option to keep your senior loved one safe, healthy and socially engaged, you may run into a stumbling block when it’s time to bring your loved one fully on board with the idea.
 Many seniors balk at the thought of bringing a “stranger” into the home, or in having their routines disrupted.
+Contact us online or call us at (866) 940-4343 to learn about how we can help your family

 At Hired Hands Homecare, we understand the trepidation that can occur when the idea of bringing a caregiver into the home is introduced, and are empathetic to seniors’ valid concerns.
 Following are five tips from the Family Caregiver Alliance that can help minimize objections to in-home care: